 It wasn't until I was about 18 years old that I began meditating seriously again.
 The healing that I wanted was on the side of the embodiment of stillness.

 I was out of practice.
-I had been through no trainings.
+I had been through no training.
 But I knew it was time to comeback to my true self.

 TIPS FOR GETTING STARTED: